rrwick/Filtlong/README.md

 ## Example commands (detailed)

 These examples use a 1.3 Gbp read set that was part of a [barcoded 1D MinION run](https://github.com/rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing).
-I assessed read identity by aligning the reads to a completed assembly using [minimap2](https://github.com/lh3/minimap2) and [this script](misc/read_length_identity.py).
+I assessed read identity by aligning the reads to a completed assembly using [minimap2](https://github.com/lh3/minimap2).

 <table>
     <tr>